-Although this report chiefly addresses debris flows, other forms of flow are also considered because debris flow, debris flood (hyperconcentrated streamflow), and normal streamflow form a continuum of sediment/water mixtures that grade into each other as the relative proportion of sediment to water changes and as stream gradient changes (Pierson and Costa, 1987).
+Although this chapter chiefly addresses debris flows, other forms of flow are also considered because debris flow, debris flood (hyperconcentrated streamflow), and normal streamflow form a continuum of sediment/water mixtures that grade into each other as the relative proportion of sediment to water changes and as stream gradient changes (Pierson and Costa, 1987).
 Deposition of sediment transported by these types of flows ultimately takes place on alluvial fans at and beyond canyon mouths.
 Deposition on alluvial fans is caused by the decrease in channel gradient and increase in channel area, resulting in a decrease in depth and velocity of flow and an increase in internal friction of the flowing debris as the stream leaves its constricted channel and enters the main valley floor (Jochim, 1986).

 Debris flows can form in at least two different ways.
-In mountainous eastern Weber County, where cloudburst rainstorms are common, overland flow and flood waters can scour materials from the ground surface and stream channels, thereby increasing the proportion of soil materials to water until the mixture becomes a debris flow (Wieczorek and others, 1983).
-The size and frequency of debris-flow events generated by rainfall are dependent upon several factors including the amount of loose material available for transport, the magnitude and frequency of the storms, the density and type of vegetative cover, and the moisture content of the soil (Campbell, R. H., 1975; Pack, 1985; Wieczorek, 1987).
+In mountainous eastern Davis County, where cloudburst rainstorms are common, overland flow and flood waters can scour materials from the ground surface and channels, thereby increasing the proportion of soil materials to water until the mixture becomes a debris flow (Wieczorek and The size and frequency of others, 1983). debris-flow events generated by rainfall are dependent upon several factors including the amount of loose material available for transport. the magnitude and frequency of the storms, the density and type of vegetative cover, and the moisture content of the soil (Campbell, R. H., 1975; Pack, 1985; Wieczorek, 1987).
+Debris flows during the 1920s and 1930s in Davis County were generated by overland erosion during summer cloudburst storms which fell on watersheds depleted of vegetative cover by overgrazing and burning (Copeland, 1960).

 Debris flows can also mobilize directly from debris slides.
 A debris slide is a type of landslide in which the material involved is predominantly coarse-grained debris, chiefly colluvium, and the form of movement is mainly translational (Varnes, 1978).
 A debris flow may be generated when the debris slide reaches a stream, or when the water content is increased in the debris slide by some other means until sufficient to permit flow.
-The debris flow in Coldwater Canyon during the spring of 1983 was mobilized from debris slides caused by rapid melting of an unusually thick snowpack (Wieczorek and others, 1983).
+Debris flows during the springs of 1983 and 1984 in Davis County were mobilized from debris slides caused by rapid melting of an unusually thick snowpack (Wieczorek and others, 1983).